 Strawberries are putting out runners to produce new plants, so you’ll need to nip them off to make sure the plant puts its energy into producing fruit, rather than runners.
+However, if your strawberry plants are 3 years old this year, make sure you pot up the runners for new plants next year.
 Summer raspberries will need tying up, while gooseberries will benefit from a feed at the end of the month.

 If you didn’t do it last month, it’s not too late to give your lawn a nitrogen-rich feed.
 Westland Aftercut Ultra Green Plus Lawn Feed is particularly good if you’ve missed your early spring feed and want to give your lawn a rapid boost.

 If you’ve created a wildflower lawn, mow a path through it so you can enjoy a stroll in the evening, without disturbing the bees and butterflies.
 Ordinary lawns will need regular cutting now, as the growing season is well underway, while edges will need to be trimmed to keep them tidy.
 If you have any bare patches then you can sow in a patch filler to cover them up.